RobertGollagher/Freeputer/README.md

 * continued support for targeting x86 or gcc or Linux or Java
 * slightly enhanced versions of the Freelang compilers flc and flx
 * support for an extraordinarily portable textual user-interface (the 'tape')
-* support for Arduino (AVR, ARM) and chipKIT (PIC32) boards via the Arduino IDE
+* support for **Arduino** (AVR, ARM) and **chipKIT** (PIC32) boards via the Arduino IDE*
-* support for TI Launchpad (MSP430, ARM) boards via the Energia IDE
 * design enhancements meant to facilitate future standalone use

+<i>*recommended minimums: 8 kB RAM, 128 kB flash</i>

 Most of the above has already been successfully spiked.

 Freeputer 1.1 is fundamentally about hardware freedom.
-For example, it very easily allows a Freeputer Virtual Machine to be deployed to an Arduino as a bare-metal, dedicated, interactive system with its own PS/2 keyboard and simple LCD display.
+For example, it very easily allows a Freeputer Virtual Machine to be deployed to an Arduino Mega 2560 as a bare-metal, dedicated, interactive system with its own PS/2 keyboard and simple LCD display.
 Alternatively, it very easily allows that Arduino to be connected via serial connection to a remote 'tape terminal' with a more sophisticated display (driven by another Arduino or running on a Linux computer).
 Such hardware freedom is a prerequisite to true software freedom.
-That the same software module can easily be run on a tiny Arduino or on a powerful server demonstrates true freedom and protects your investment in writing that software.
+That the same software module can easily be run on a mid-sized Arduino or on a powerful server demonstrates true freedom and protects your investment in writing that software.

 ## So where's the code?